threefoldfoundation/info_sdk/src/usecases/storage/s3_storage.md

 #### Requirements

 In order to be able to deploy this example deployment you will have to have the following components activated
-- the 3bot SDK, in the form of a local container with the SDK, or a grid based SDK container.
-Getting started instuctions are [here](https://github.com/threefoldfoundation/info_projectX/tree/development/doc/jumpscale_SDK)
+- the 3bot SDK, in the form of a local container with the SDK, or a grid-based SDK container.
+Getting started instructions are [here](https://github.com/threefoldfoundation/info_projectX/tree/development/doc/jumpscale_SDK)
 - if you use a locally installed container with the 3bot SDK you need to have the wireguard software installed.
 Instructions to how to get his installed on your platform can be found [here](https://www.wireguard.com/install/)
 - capacity reservation are not free so you will need to have some ThreeFold Tokens (TFT) to play around with.
 Instructions to get tokens can be found [here](https://github.com/threefoldfoundation/info_projectX/blob/development/doc/jumpscale_SDK_information/payment/FreeTFT_testtoken.md)

-After following these install instructions you should end up having a local, working jumpscale SDK installed.
+After following these install instructions you should end up having a local, working Jumpscale SDK installed.
 You can work / connect to the installed SDK as described [here](https://github.com/threefoldfoundation/info_projectX/blob/development/doc/jumpscale_SDK/SDK_getting_started.md)

 ### Overview
 The design a simple S3 archive solution we need to follow a few simple steps:
 - create (or identify and use) an overlay network that spans all of the nodes needed in the solution
 - identify which nodes are involved in the archive for storage and which nodes are running the storage software
-- create reservations on the storage nodes for low level storage.
+- create reservations on the storage nodes for low-level storage.
 Create and deploy zero-DB's
-- collect information of how to access and use the low level storage devices to be passed on to the S3 storage software
+- collect information of how to access and use the low-level storage devices to be passed on to the S3 storage software
 - design the architecture, data and parity disk design
 - deploy the S3 software in a container

-#### Create overlay network of identity an previously deployed overlay network
+#### Create an overlay network or use the identity of a previously deployed overlay network

 Each overlay network is private and contains private IP addresses.
 Each overlay network is deployed in such a way that is has no connection to the public (IPv4 or IPv6) network directly.
 In order to work with such a network a tunnel needs to be created between the overlay network on the grid and your local network.
 You can find instructions how to do that [here](https://github.com/threefoldfoundation/info_projectX/blob/development/doc/jumpscale_SDK_examples/network/overlay_network.md)

 #### Set up the capacity environment to find, reserve and configure

 Make sure that your SDK points to the mainnet explorer for deploying this capacity example.
 Also make sure you have an identity loaded.
 The example code uses the default identity.
-Multiple identities can be stored in the jumpscale SDK.
+Multiple identities can be stored in the Jumpscale SDK.
 To check your available identities you can request the number of identities available for you by typing `j.tools.threebot.me` in the kosmos shell.